-Overview: This sheet includes: the symbolism of the lotus flower, what it means to go for refuge to the three jewels, the meaning of each of the jewels, the meaning of enlightenment and importance of meditation, the life of a Buddhist living in the west.
+Overview: This includes information about practising Buddhism and some important Buddhist teachings.
+The sheet includes: the symbolism of the lotus flower, what it means to go for refuge to the three jewels, the meaning of each of the jewels, the meaning of enlightenment and importance of meditation, the life of a Buddhist living in the west.